Stephaniekao/project/README.md

 This allows the dashboard to work dynamically with different dataset schemas, cities, and file formats.

-1️⃣ Kaggle – Paris Airbnb Listings
+1️⃣ ⭐ Recommended – Paris Airbnb Listings
 Original testing dataset for this project.
 🔗 https://www.kaggle.com/datasets/abaghyangor/airbnb-paris

-2️⃣ ⭐ Recommended: New York City Airbnb Open Data
+2️⃣ ⭐ Stability Tes: New York City Airbnb Open Data Used to verify that the dashboard remains stable even when certain data types (such as datetime columns) are missing.
-A smaller dataset with a structure similar to Paris, ideal for demonstrating the dashboard’s dynamic behavior.
 🔗 https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data

 These datasets are just examples.